anlsys/aml/README.markdown

 management facilities, including:
   - *dmas:* moving data across areas
   - *scratchpads:* using an area as an explicitly managed cache of another one

+# Version Management
+AML versionning is similar to [semantic versionning](https://semver.org/).
+AML version is a string composed of 3 integers separated by a dot: "0.1.0" The first integer is the major version and all versions with the same major version are supposed ABI compatible except for major version 0 which is considered unstable.